Cardinals vs. Angels Player Props Betting Odds

 - RBI Prop: Over/Under 0.5 (Over Odds: +170)

-- Hunter Renfroe has recorded 29 hits with seven doubles, seven home runs and 11 walks.
-He has driven in 20 runs.
+- Mike Trout has recorded 34 hits with nine doubles, eight home runs and 15 walks.
+He has driven in 19 runs.

 |Opponent